metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ### Creating Dashboards

-Creating dashboard could be done with `useDashboardCreate` hook or `DashboardCreateModal` component.
+Creating dashboard could be done with `useCreateDashboardApi` hook or `CreateDashboardModal` component.

 #### Hook